conda/conda/docs/source/using/envs.rst

 **All users:** ``conda env export > environment.yml``

+NOTE: This file handles the environment's pip packages as well as its conda packages.

 Email or copy the exported environment.yml file to the other person.

 The other person will then need to create the environment by the following command: